 Put these writing tools on your holiday list and get ready to make a clean start in the New Year.

 It had to be you.
 We have tried them all.
-Ulysses, Novelr, and more and we are unanimous that if you're tackling a big project, the organizational engine of Scrivener will ensure everything goes off to plan.
+Ulysses, Novelr, and more and we are unanimous that if you’re tackling a big project, the organizational engine of Scrivener will ensure everything goes off to plan.
 Who uses Scrivener?
-Authors, journalists, copywriters, lawyers, novelists, screenwriters, students, translators...
-If you're tackling a major document, go for it.
-Scrivener for IOS won both Productivity App of the Year and the overall UK App of the Year at the UK App Awards 2017.
+Authors, journalists, copywriters, lawyers, novelists, screenwriters, students, translators… If you’re tackling a major tackling a major document, go for it.
+Scrivener for IOS won both the Productivity App of the Year and the overall UK App of the Year at the UK App Awards 2017.
 Scrivener 3.1.1 has just launched (November 2018) and the list up updates and additions is long and comprehensive.
 Scrivener works best for Mac.
 The Windows version is less virtuous but still worth getting.

 Use ProWritingAid to polish your prose.
 It will keep an eye on clichés and make sure your sentences are short and snappy.
 That’s important.
 It will pluck out passive writing and score your writing for readability showing you where you can improve your style.
 The app analyzes your writing and presents its findings in over 20 different reports (more than any other editing software).
 Over 700,000 writers use ProWritingAid to spare their copy blushes.
 You can keep track of your writing style with a neat integration of ProWritingAid and Scrivener.
 They work very well together.
 ProWritingAid imports your Scrivener folder into its platform and gives you a detailed analysis of how you’re writing.
 (Of course, you should be a control freak!)

-The kindly grandma of all writing apps.
-With over 6.9 millions daily users checking their punctuation and grammar, this is a must-have for writers.
+She’s the kind grandma of all writing apps.
+With over 6.9 million daily users checking their punctuation and grammar, this is a must-have for writers.
 You can install the plug-in and everything, even social media, gets a clean sweep before it goes out.
 Go premium.
-It's worth it.
+It’s worth it.
 I consider this an essential and like the way it checks everything I do as I write online.
-I wouldn't press 'enter' or hit 'send' without it.
-For Mac users, you have to upload your text into the site browser but it's not a big deal and you get a second back up of those important chapters!
+I wouldn’t press ‘enter’ or hit ‘send’ without it.
+For Mac users, you have to upload your text into the site browser but it’s not a big deal and you get a second back up of those important chapters!
 I find it helpful for silly mistakes, tiresome little niggles, too many spaces and so on.
 Think of Grammarly as your copy cleaning service.

 Schedule your Instagram posts beautifully with Schedugram.
-You get a nice visual display of previous posts and forthcoming allowing you to really consider the look of your wall.
+You get a nice visual display of previous posts and forthcoming, allowing you to really consider the look of your wall.
 Check out our Insta wall!
-It's pretty.
+It’s pretty.

 Next, configure IFFT to relay those posts through Facebook, Twitter, Tumblr, Pinterest and more.
-This will save you heaps of time and the Insta sized posts (now at 1200 x 1200 px) will look just fine and dandy on every channel.
-It's FREE and it's genius!
+This will save you heaps of time and the Insta-sized posts (now at 1200 x 1200 px) will look just fine and dandy on every channel.
+It’s FREE and it’s genius!

 Bye, bye Hootsuite headaches!